apptainer/singularity/libexec/python/README.md

  - variables are passed around via the environment
  - commands are simple and modular, named intuitively

-And so in the current version, the old client was removed, and each module (currently we have support for [shub](shub) and [docker](docker) has a set of functions not exposed for command line use (typically in a `main.py` and `api.py` module, and then another set of functions that are meant to be called from the command line, for example:
+And so in the current version, the old client was removed, and each module (currently we have support for [shub](shub) and [docker](docker) has a set of functions not exposed for command line use (typically in a `main.py` and `api.py` module, and then a main client (an executable script) that is meant to be called from the command line.
+For example:

- - `docker/import.py`
- - `docker/add.py`
- - `shub/pull.py`
+ - `libexec/python/import.py`
- - `shub/add.py`
+ - `libexec/python/add.py`
- - `shub/import.py`
+ - `libexec/python/pull.py`

-meaning that the Singularity software can, given all environmental variables are defined, call a function like:
+For each of the above, the python takes car of parsing the uri, meaning that a uri of `docker://` or `shub://` can be passed to `python/import.py` and it will be directed to the correct module to handle it.
+This basic structure is meant to put more responsibility on python for parsing and handling uris, with possibility of easily adding other endpoints in the future.
+This means that the Singularity (calling process), given that required environmental variables are defined, can call a function like:

-      eval $SINGULARITY_libexecdir/singularity/python/docker/import.py
+      eval $SINGULARITY_libexecdir/singularity/python/import.py

-So basically, each function can be called without arguments, as the expectation is that the needed arguments are in the environment.
+and the environment might hold and image uri for `docker://` or `shub://`.

 For each, the details of required arguments are detailed in the scripts, and discussed below.
 First, we will review the environmental variables.

 ## Defaults
 The following variables in [defaults.py](defaults.py) are static values that do not change.
+You probably don't care much about these, but they are included for reference.

 ### Singularity